TeoBoskos/Tkinter_info_project/README.md

 It asks you to put your name, age, gender and hobby into an entry and displays a text with your info.

-I made this in order to refresh the basics of Tkinter.
+I made this in order to remember the basics of Tkinter.